ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 NOTE: I need to understand a bit better about which logs go where and how to manipulate that.
 It's on my TODO list and I'll update here when I better understand it.

 ##### SystemD Watchdog

+**SKIP THIS SECTION** This doesn't work as advertized.
+I'll get it sorted and update the post.
 This is a process that will automatically safely reboot your Pi4 if it hangs for some reason.
 You need to set it up a bit after installing it above.